bylidev/byli-cms/README.md

 ## Getting Started:

-1. Clone the repository from GitHub.
+1. Clone the repository from [GitHub](https://github.com/igloar96/byli-cms/releases/tag/1.0.0).
 2. Install Node.js and npm if not already installed.
 3. Install Angular CLI globally using  `npm install -g @angular/cli`.
 4. Run  `npm install`  in the project directory to install dependencies.
-5. Customize the theme or create your own in the `themes` folder.
+5. Create your blog posts in Markdown format in the  `cms`, `cms/images`  folders.
-6. Create your blog posts in Markdown format in the `content` folder, including metadata for enhanced SEO and categorization.
+6. Run `npm run build`
 7. Run  `ng serve`  for local development and testing.
-8. Deploy the built project to your preferred static hosting platform.
+8. Deploy the built project on `dist/blog`  to your preferred static hosting platform.

 ## Live Examples